rizwan-kh/rizwan-kh.github.io/content/posts/k8s-aad-integration.md

 ```

 ### Authorization
-We would need to setup RBAC for different users and group as per our need, for that I created 3 Azure AD groups and mapped then as below
+We would need to setup RBAC for different users and groups as per our need, for that I created 3 Azure AD groups and mapped them as below
 1. k8s-admins
 2. k8s-editors
 3. k8s-viewers